nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions-version2.md

 To change beacon identifiers simply edit the values for each of these parameters.
 Just paste your UUID in the standard format (both uppercase and lowercase letters are acceptable) and enter the other values in decimal format.
 Be sure to properly save the file and detach the SD card from your system before ejecting the card, otherwise the card may be corrupted.
-Note: if you change to a custom UUID you will need to add this UUID to your ‘Locate iBeacon’ iOS app for it to be visible since iOS devices can only detect Beacons with known UUIDs.
+Note: if you change to a custom UUID you will need to add this UUID to your ‘Locate Beacon’ iOS app for it to be visible since iOS devices can only detect Beacons with known UUIDs.

 ###Next Steps
 Now it's time to start developing your app!
 Wisit [our products page](http://store.radiusnetworks.com/collections/all) to buy models suitable